 The theory behind buying mining stocks is that, as the price of gold goes up, the profit margins of the companies go up as well, which may be reflected in their stock prices.
 But the price of gold is only one component of the underlying value of these companies.
 Factors such as geopolitics, the cost of energy and labor, and even corporate governance can impact the profitability of individual mining firms but not necessarily the price of gold.
 As with any investment, it’s important to do your research before investing.

-Exchange-traded products (ETPs) such as a gold exchange-traded fund (ETF) or exchange-traded note (ETN) can offer exposure to the precious metal, but not all ETPs are alike.
+Exchange-traded products (ETPs), such as a gold exchange-traded fund (ETF) or exchange-traded note (ETN), can offer exposure to the precious metal, but not all ETPs are alike.
 Some involve physical ownership of the metal, while others use futures, options, and other investments to attempt to mirror the investment profile of owning gold.
-If you’re a TD Ameritrade client, you can learn more about the available exchange-traded products by using screeners (see sidebar).
+If you’re a TD Ameritrade client, you can learn more about the available ETPs by using screeners (see sidebar).

 Before investing in an ETF, be sure to carefully consider the fund’s objectives, risks, charges, and expenses.
 For a prospectus containing this and other important information, contact us at 888-669-3900.
 Please read the prospectus carefully before investing.